 Why are you planning the event in the first place?
 Do you want to promote a brand and gain more customers?
 Is your intention to reunite professionals that will exchange best practices and knowledge?
 Do you want to increase the company fidelity of a corporation's employees?
 Or maybe you want to achieve a high attendance rate and sell as many tickets as possible?
 By defining the event goals, you’ll be able to set up a viable planning plan that is perfectly aligned with your intentions.

 If you want to increase your revenues, you’ll need to build a business plan.
 How could you transform your event into a more profitable endeavor?
 By attracting powerful sponsors or selling tickets?
 Or maybe providing merchandising items or offering a membership subscription?
 All of these details should go under the business plan concept.

 What are the fixed, variable, and unexpected costs?
 Where do you plan to get the resources needed to run the event?
-Organizing an event requires financial resources, and that’s why, without a solid budget, you won’t be able to do much.
+Organizing an event requires financial resources, and that’s why, without a solid event budget, you won’t be able to do much.

 Before pitching your event to potential sponsors, you must know the added value you can contribute.
 What sponsors could benefit from financing your event?
 Do you know how to present these benefits?
 The “sponsorship” chapter is another essential concept that must go in the event management plan.